 Stephenson accomplished quite a lot in his long life, which stretched to 88 years.
 He made a fortune in lumbering in the Great Lakes region during and after the Civil War.
-He was elected to the U.S. Senate from Wisconsin, founded a newspaper and was a key supporter of Robert LaFollette and the Progressive wing of the Republican Party.
+He won election to the U.S. Senate from Wisconsin, founded a newspaper and was a key supporter of Robert LaFollette and the Progressive wing of the Republican Party.

 He began lumbering in New Brunswick logging camps at 11 years old.
 At 14 he moved to Maine and learned to drive oxen through the forests and to the river.
 At 16 he headed west to the seemingly limitless wilderness of Wisconsin and began cutting it down.